Christodoulos Panayiotou

 Christodoulos Panayiotou (born 1978) is a Cypriot artist.
 Panayiotou's work spans a wide range of media, including sculpture, painting, installation, performance, photography, and video, and focuses on uncovering hidden narratives in the visual and material records of history and time.
 Drawing from his training in dance and the performing arts, as well as his studies in history and theatre anthropology, the artist’s work often involves the re-contextualisation of found materials and performance-based interventions.

 Early life

 Panayiotou was born in 1978 in Limassol, Cyprus.

-Selected works
+Works

 Wonder Land, Never Land, I Land

 Wonder Land (2008), Never Land (2008) and I Land (2010) form a trilogy of 35mm slide projections that are the product of extensive archival research into the past of the artist’s home country, Cyprus.

 Wonder Land comprises eighty photographs from the Limassol carnival taken between 1975 and 2008 and stored in the city’s municipal archives.
 Through this selection of images, often depicting locals dressed up as Disney characters, the artist explores how the long-established purist narrative of tradition typically used to describe the annual celebration is being increasingly affected by processes of Westernisation and Americanisation.
 Commenting on Wonder Land, Panayiotou has stated:“The Limassol carnival parade is a revelation of everything we would like to be, of everything we know we cannot be, and of everything we cannot afford to accept that we are.”
 Never Land is a three-channel projection comprising images from the archives of the island's largest daily newspaper, Phileleftheros.
 The material is from throughout the 1990s, a decade of transition and transformation for Cyprus, as it engaged with the prospect of entering into the European Union.
 The work functions on the basis of idiosyncratic, personal associations between the images projected in each channel.

 In I Land, the final instalment of the trilogy, Panayiotou examines the representation of the first president of Cyprus, Archbishop Makarios III, through photographs taken by the Press and Information Office (PIO) in Nicosia during his seventeen-year presidency.
 The PIO is a government department that deals with the distribution of official information to the media and the public.
 Among official photographs of the president kept in the archive, Panayiotou came across seemingly trivial snapshots taken by PIO photographers in the course of their duties.
 By juxtaposing these images, he uncovers a parallel storyline, told through the eyes of PIO photographers, which both accompanies and challenges the official narrative.